dapivei/harmful-content-removal/README.md

 **data/**
 - **classifier/**: Contains prediction results obtained from Q16 and NudeNet classifiers.
 - **images/**: Contains generated images from baseline models, controlled methods, and our proposed approach.
+Folder 'images/inpaint_new_mask_1219_revised_prompt' contains the final results that we report.
 - **prompts/**: Includes the prompt texts used to generate potentially harmful images.

 **notebooks/**